Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• Compared with SPY (8.2%) in the period of the last 3 years, the compounded annual growth rate (CAGR) of -4.8% is lower, thus worse.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 14%, which is lower, thus worse than the value of 22.8% from the benchmark.

 Volatility: